By Krishna Pandey, Founder & Lead Counsellor (12+ yrs incl. MBBS & MD/MS)

 Talk to Our Admissions Desk — Free 15-Minute Call

-This is a stressful and uncertain period — especially for candidates whose families were already counting down to admission counselling, and for NRI families operating across time zones.
+The result is out and counselling comes next — a compressed, high-stakes window, especially for NRI families operating across time zones.
 Our specialist admissions counsellors are available for a free 15-minute call to walk you through:

-- Your specific situation — your expected score band, your shortlist, your family budget — and what changes (and what doesn't) after the cancellation.
+- Your specific situation — your actual 2026 score and rank, your shortlist, your family budget — and which counselling rounds to target.

-- Backup pathways — Management Quota, NRI Quota, Paid Seat at India's deemed universities, all of which remain available for the 2026 cycle once a valid NEET 2026 score is in hand.
+- Backup pathways — Management Quota, NRI Quota, Paid Seat at India's deemed universities, all of which are live for the 2026 cycle now that NEET 2026 scores are out.

-- Document readiness — NRI sponsorship affidavits, embassy attestations, and document checklists that can be prepared now, so you are not delayed when the result comes.
+- Document readiness — NRI sponsorship affidavits, embassy attestations, and document checklists that can be prepared now, so you are not delayed when counselling registration opens.

-- Fraud filter — we'll review any "guaranteed admission" offer you may have received from another agent.
+- Fraud filter — we'll review any "expert admission guidance" offer you may have received from another agent.
 Most are fraudulent; we'll tell you exactly why, in writing.

 Pay-after-admission.
 Confidential.
 12+ years of medical admissions experience.
 Use the sidebar form (or the floating WhatsApp button on mobile), or WhatsApp us directly.